kylejones200/psis_4700_applied_ai/webslides/weekdetail_Multimodal-AI.md

 ## The Core Idea

-Traditional AI works on one data type: text, image, or sound.
+Traditional AI works on one data type: text, image, or sound
-Multimodal AI combines them.
+Multimodal AI combines them
 It forms a shared understanding across many formats

 ![](images/greek-kids.png)